-The curriculum provides extensive courses in the history of British and American literature, in Anglophone literature from other countries, in literary theory, and in expository as well as Creative Writing.
-These diverse courses reflect the interests of students and the ever-widening area of English literary study.
+The curriculum provides extensive courses in the history of British and American literature, Anglophone literature from other countries, literary theory, and expository as well as Creative Writing.
+These diverse courses reflect the interests of students and the ever-widening field of English literary study.

-Students use the concentration in English as a foundation for a variety of careers where the analytic, reading, and writing skills gained in the major are especially valued as background for advanced training in professional schools such as law, medicine, journalism, and business, as well as for post-graduate work in literature.
-The Department of English also regards its goal as helping students to become readers of literature and culture throughout their lives.
+Students use the concentration in English as a foundation for a variety of careers where the analytical, reading, and writing skills gained in the major are especially valued as background for advanced training, not just in post-graduate work in literature, but also in professional disciplines such as law, medicine, journalism, and business.

 The Gertrude Vanderbilt and Harold S. Vanderbilt Visiting Writers Series annually sponsors public lectures, readings, and other occasions where English majors can hear and meet celebrated poets, novelists, and critics.
-Many English majors also write for and serve on the editorial boards of various campus publications, including The Vanderbilt Hustler - a bi-weekly newspaper, and the Vanderbilt Review - a distinguished collection of Creative Writing.
+Many English majors also write for and serve on the editorial boards of various campus publications, including The Vanderbilt Hustler - a bi-weekly newspaper, Vanderbilt Lives, an annual publication of undergraduate creative nonfiction, and the Vanderbilt Review - a distinguished collection of Creative Writing.